Damian Kratzenberg

-Damian Kratzenberg (November 5, 1878 – October 11, 1946) was a highschool teacher who became head of the Volksdeutsche Bewegung (German-People's Movement), a pro-Nazi political group, in Luxembourg during World War II.
+Damian Kratzenberg (November 5, 1878 – October 11, 1946) was a Luxembourgish high school teacher who became head of the Volksdeutsche Bewegung (German-People's Movement), a pro-Nazi political group, in Luxembourg during World War II.
 He was executed after the war for collaboration with the Nazis.

+Life and career

-He was the son of the administrator of the castle of Clervaux, a German immigrant.
+Kratzenberg was the son of the administrator of the castle of Clervaux, a German immigrant.
 After receiving his baccalaureate at the Diekirch gymnasium, from 1898 to 1902 he studied literature in Luxembourg, Lille, Paris and Berlin.
 Following this, he taught Greek and German in Diekirch, Echternach, and from 1927 at the Athénée de Luxembourg.

-From 1927 to 1936, he was a member of the liberal party.
+From 1927 to 1936, Kratzenberg was a member of the liberal party.
 From the mid-1930s, he became a supporter of Nazi Germany.
 From 1935 to 1940, he was the president of GEDELIT, the Luxemburger Gesellschaft für deutsche Literatur und Kunst (Society for German Literature and Art).
 In 1936, he received the Goethe-Medaille für Kunst und Wissenschaft.

-He became head of the regional branch of the Volksdeutsche Bewegung in 1940, and was appointed head of the Athénée de Luxembourg in 1941.
+Kratzenberg became head of the regional branch of the Volksdeutsche Bewegung in 1940, and was appointed head of the Athénée de Luxembourg in 1941.

-Damian Kratzenberg, managed to flee towards Weißenburg a few days before the liberation on 1 September 1944.
-A letter to his daughter after the end of the war, however, gave his location away.
-He was brought to Luxembourg and put on trial.
-On 1 August Kratzenberg was sentenced to death and on 11 October 1946 was shot at the shooting range of the barracks of the Holy Ghost Plateau in Luxembourg City.
+Kratzenberg fled to Weißenburg in Bayern a few days before the liberation of Luxembourg on 1 September 1944.
+A letter to his daughter after the end of the war however gave his location away and Kratzenberg was apprehended by American military police, moved to Luxembourg and stood trial.
+He was sentenced to death on August 1, with the sentence carried out on October 11, 1946, at the shooting range of the barracks of the Holy Ghost Plateau in Luxembourg City.